mattjhayes/amle/README.rst

 =============================================

 AMLE is a simple unopinionated framework for experimenting with machine learning (ML).
-I built it to help me learn ML and to reduce my workload running ML experiments by automating repeatable tasks.
+I built it to help me learn ML, and to reduce my workload running ML experiments, by automating repeatable tasks.

 It is a perfect example of
 `Not Invented, Here <https://en.wikipedia.org/wiki/Not_invented_here>`_